opencv/opencv/modules/imgproc/doc/filtering.rst

         .. math::

             E_{ij} =  \fork{1}{if i=\texttt{anchor.y} or j=\texttt{anchor.x}}{0}{otherwise}

+      * **CV_SHAPE_CUSTOM**     - custom structuring element (OpenCV 1.x API)

-    :param esize: Size of the structuring element.
+    :param ksize: Size of the structuring element.

+    :param cols: Width of the structuring element

+    :param rows: Height of the structuring element

     :param anchor: Anchor position within the element.
 The default value  :math:`(-1, -1)`  means that the anchor is at the center.
 Note that only the shape of a cross-shaped element depends on the anchor position.
 In other cases the anchor just regulates how much the result of the morphological operation is shifted.

+    :param anchorX: x-coordinate of the anchor

+    :param anchorY: y-coordinate of the anchor

+    :param values: integer array of ``cols``*``rows`` elements that specifies the custom shape of the structuring element, when ``shape=CV_SHAPE_CUSTOM``.

 The function constructs and returns the structuring element that can be further passed to :ocv:func:`createMorphologyFilter`,